HumanCellAtlas/dcp-community/charters/ingestion-service/charter.md

 ## Communication

-### Slack
+### Slack Channels

-[HumanCellAtlas #ingestion-service](https://humancellatlas.slack.com/messages/ingestion-service) for all discussions on the Ingestion Service
+[HumanCellAtlas/ingestion-service](https://humancellatlas.slack.com/messages/ingestion-service) for all discussions on the Ingestion Service

-[HumanCellAtlas #dcp-reuse](https://humancellatlas.slack.com/messages/dcp-reuse) if you are interested in using the Ingestion Service, or other DCP components, in your own projects
+[HumanCellAtlas/dcp-reuse](https://humancellatlas.slack.com/messages/dcp-reuse) if you are interested in using the Ingestion Service, or other DCP components, in your own projects

 ### Mailing list